-I’m going to make a comparison between handmade soap and commercial soap, if there is a comparison to make, because a piece of handmade soap is a unique piece that differs from bar to bar even in the same batch of soap!
+I’m going to make a comparison between handmade soap and commercial soap if there is a comparison to make because a piece of handmade soap is a unique piece that differs from bar to bar even in the same batch of soap!
 Isn’t that awesome?
 You and only you have a unique piece of art in your hands, affordable and even better, an eco-friendly product!

-Handmade soap is made with an alkali known as base.
+Handmade soap is made with an alkali known as the base.
 When the base reacts with the acids or oils, it results in a chemical reaction called saponification, which produces a by-product known as glycerin.
 At this point, both handmade soaps and commercial soaps are the same.
 While water is the most common vehicle in commercial soaps, in handmade soap other liquids can be used.
 These could include flattened beer, strong brewed coffee, teas, hydrosols, floral water, milk, seawater and many more.
 Glycerin is retained in handmade soaps (about 10%, depending on the oils that were used).
 However, in commercial soaps, the glycerin content is removed and sold to the cosmetic industry – it is highly priced and highly prized.
 But what is glycerin?
 Besides being a by-product, glycerin attracts humidity to our biggest organ: the skin.
 There are many uses for glycerin.

 Commercial soaps have fragrances but these could be artificial and even cause severe allergic reactions, adverse skin conditions and more.
 Handmade soaps are available unscented as well as with fragrances too.
-But the fragrances are usually phthalate-free and of course often feature essential oils with all their benefits.
+But the fragrances are usually phthalate-free and of course, often feature essential oils with all their benefits.
 Sometimes the aroma of the essential oils is not noticeable because essential oils are volatile oils and they could evaporate over time.

 Remember that when you buy a commercial soap, you’re making someone richer.
 But when you buy handmade soap, you’re supporting a family and you’re receiving a product that has a story to tell.